 Joe married one of the most prominent women in Hollywood, Marilyn Monroe.
-She was a beautiful and talented woman, and this, in fact, was another precious pearl in his crown.
-However, after Joe’s death a controversial biography was published about the life of this baseball hero.
+She was a beautiful and talented woman, and this was another precious pearl in his crown.
+However, after Joe’s death, a controversial biography was published about the life of this baseball hero.
 This biography detailed how the image of this great athlete was all a facade.

-Behind his mask he was an egocentric, competitive, greedy and selfish person, guided by the power of money.
-The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life, because of his personal commitment of not showing nothing except his false self.
+Behind his mask, he was an egocentric, competitive, greedy, selfish person, guided by the power of money.
+The author of his biography, Ben Cramer, in his book Joe DiMaggio: Life of the hero, describes what he called the monotony of Joe’s life caused by his commitment to not show anything but his false self.

 In DiMaggio’s story, the icon was well known, but the real self was buried.
-Many of us are still, as this great hero, buried in our false self, and what people know about us is a complete lie.
+Many of us are still, like this great hero, buried in our false self, and what people know about us is a complete lie.
 For this reason, the Bible says in Proverbs 23:7 “for as he thinks in his heart, so is he” (KJV).
-You are who you really are inside, not in the outside.
+You are who you are inside, not on the outside.

-Today, I want to continue our adventure in how to develop Emotional Intelligence.
-In our last post, we talked about the first step in developing Emotional Intelligence and self-awareness.
-We came to the conclusion that self-awareness must begin with a clear understanding of God’s love for you.
+Today, I want to continue our adventure in developing emotional intelligence.
+In our last post, we talked about the first step to developing emotional intelligence and self-awareness.
+We concluded that self-awareness must begin with a clear understanding of God’s love for you.
 That is, it does not matter what you see inside of you, God will never stop loving you.

-After understanding this truth, you need to begin to uncover who is the real you.
+After understanding this truth, you need to start uncovering the real you.
 Transformation occurs when you are brave enough to confront your shadows.
-Peter Scazzero in his book The Emotional Healthy Leader says, that “your shadow is the accumulation of untamed emotions, less-than-pure motives and thoughts that, while largely unconscious, strongly influence and shape your behavior.
-It is the damaged but mostly hidden version of who you are”.
-You cannot change that of what you are unaware.
+Peter Scazzero in his book, The Emotionally Healthy Leader, says that “your shadow is the accumulation of untamed emotions, less-than-pure motives and, thoughts that, while largely unconscious, strongly influence and shape your behavior.
+It is the damaged but mostly hidden version of who you are.”
+You cannot change what you are unaware of.

 One side of this wake can be thought of as our achievements:

-Have I really done what I have set out to do?
+- Have I done what I have set out to do?

-Have I performed at the level I set for myself?
-If not, why have not I?
+- Have I performed at the level I set for myself?
+If not, why?

 The other side of the wake can be thought of as relationships:

-Are they enthusiastic in their roles and/or are they exhausted, or even damaged in some way?
+- Are they enthusiastic in their roles or are they exhausted, or even damaged in some way?

-Do I blame and judge others on my team for my own faults?
+- Do I blame and judge others on my team for my faults?